pwrstudio/txtblock/whitepaper.md

 - [StorJ]
 - [BitTorrent]

-We are looking at these strive to be compatible all of them, as well as centralized, local, storage. (förtydliga mening?)
+We are looking at these strive to be compatible all of them, as well as centralized, local, storage.

 X will provide a linking schemes such as:

     X:3ac225168df54212a25c1c01fd35bebfea408fdac2e31ddd6f80a4bbf9a5f1cb

-In the end the information will need to pass verification of the catalogue, so the storage points do not have to be trusted, as long as redundancy is achieved. (kanske förtydliga detta sista stycke detta mer..?)
+In the end the information will need to pass verification of the catalogue, so the storage points do not have to be trusted, as long as redundancy is achieved.

 ### Client

-In order for X to be useful the layer that meets the user needs to be:
+In order for X to be useful the layer that meets the user needs to be

 Bringing attention to the underlying positives of the system without losing focus on the main thing: the text content.
 We will focus on the value of a unified, well designed reading experience.

-Through the design of the experience we aim to draw a clear line between the private and the public – storing texts encrypted on the local device until published – making it quite clear when this line is crossed.
+Through the design of the experience we aim to draw a strong line between the private and the public – storing texts encrypted on the local device until published – making it clear when this line is crossed.

 With the area of dedicated digital reading being dominated by proprietary systems such as kindle and iBook and lack of open alternatives with attractive implementations. (bra!)

 ## Conclusion

-With google rebranding as Alphabet, striving to organize the world from A to Z, there is an urgent need for new other models of organisation of information, beyond giant data centers and walled garden.
+With google rebranding as Alphabet while striving to organize the world from A to Z, there is an urgent need for other models of organisation of information, beyond giant data centers and walled garden.
 We believe that recent developments offer opportunities for such new models.

 We see the following pros in the proposal outlined above:

-- The strong link betweeen the identifier and the information identified
+- The strong link between the identifier and the information identified
 - The decentralized architecture making censorship much more difficult

 ## References